firebase/quickstart-unity/dynamic_links/testapp/readme.md

       `Open`.
   - Open the scene `MainScene`.
     - Navigate to `Assets/Firebase/Sample/Functions` in the `Project` window.
-    - Double click on `MainScene` file to open.
+    - Double click on `MainScene` file to open it.
   - Import the `Firebase Dynamic Links` plugin.
     - Select the **Assets > Import Package > Custom Package** menu item.
     - From the [Firebase Unity SDK](https://firebase.google.com/download/unity)